Nisarg12/Nisarg12/README.md

-### ⚙ IT student, dabbling into Cyber Security, GameDev & EmuDev :)
+### ⚙ IT student, dabbling into Cyber Security, Digital Forensics & EmuDev :)

 📖 Currently Reading: 'Study of the techniques for emulation' - 32%